amandaklim/Trip-Planner-Project/README.md

 Data cleaning/processing
 Python 3.6 (as part of the Anaconda package) was used as the primary tool for data cleaning. business.json was imported into a pandas dataframe, and was cleaned by index slicing.
 The business_hours table was created from the resulting business dataframe, also in Python.

 For our web platform, we used HTML, CSS, Bootstrap, EJS, and Node.js, and Express to create our frontend while we used MySQL for our relational database and MongoDB/Mongoose for the NoSQL component for the backend.
-The following template from https://www.w3schools.com/w3css/tryw3css_templates_parallax.htm and CSS files provided by w3schools was used to develop the UI and frontend.

 ### Key Features